-4-6 months before stem cell transplant (You may have received this booklet during this appointment).

-Vancouver General Hospital, Leon Blackmore Pavilion 6th Floor
+4-6 months before stem cell transplant Vancouver General Hospital, Leon Blackmore Pavilion 6th Floor

 Your hematologist will review your health history, do a physical assessment & discuss the stem cell transplant process with you and your family.
 They may ask for additional tests before deciding that a stem cell transplant is safe for you.
 They will give you instructions and details if this is the case.